Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Introduction

 \subsection{Outline}

-The remainder of this paper is organized as follows: Sec. \ref{sec:related_work} briefly introduces the related work of multi-agent task allocation and concludes with research gaps that this work investigates.
-Sec. \ref{sec:problem_model} describes the general problem mathematically and presents a risk minimization framework for the problem.
+The remainder of this paper is organized as follows.
+Sec.~\ref{sec:related_work} briefly introduces the related work of multi-agent task allocation and concludes with research gaps that this work investigates.
+Sec. \ref{sec:problem_model} describes the general problem mathematically and presents a risk minimization framework.
 Sec. \ref{sec:lshaped_algorithm} introduces an algorithm to solve the risk minimization problem and output a general routing plan described as network flows of agent movements.
 Sec. \ref{sec:flow_decompose} proposes a network flow decomposition problem to generate routing plans and schedules for individual agents.
-The two-step process in sections \ref{sec:lshaped_algorithm} and \ref{sec:flow_decompose} improves the scalability of the framework compared to a solution method that outputs individual plans directly within one optimization.
-Sec. \ref{sec:experiments} describes the experiments and results, followed by discussion.
-Finally, Sec. \ref{sec:conclusion} concludes the paper and provides ideas for future work based on current limitations.
+The two-step process in Sections \ref{sec:lshaped_algorithm} and \ref{sec:flow_decompose} improves the scalability of the framework compared to a solution method that outputs individual plans directly within one optimization.
+Sec.~\ref{sec:experiments} discusses the experiments and results.
+Finally, Sec.~\ref{sec:conclusion} concludes the paper and provides ideas for future work based on current limitations.